- This event has passed.

 As challenged children and families look to clinicians for guidance, it is the intention of this conference to contribute to a better and more complex understanding of the issues children and their families face.

-Dr. David Schwartz’s presentation will explore the present state of treatment of children and adolescents who identify as transgendered or who experience gender dysphoria.
+Dr. David Schwartz’s presentation will explore the present state of treatment of children and adolescents who identify as transgender or who experience gender dysphoria.
 Special attention will be given to the effects of contemporary cultural pressure, practitioner bias and parental anxiety as these three interact.
 Dr. Schwartz will emphasize the importance of an empathic, non-directive clinical stance, including engagement with parents, as the key to offering a treatment that is ethically informed and therapeutically effective.

 Dr. Laurel Silber’s presentation explores new clinical and theoretical questions arising in child/family psychotherapy relative to cultural shifts and gender variance.
 What have we learned from the children?
 Play therapy is well suited to the task of sorting the self.
 Children engage in play to organize feelings and experience, to make meaning and find belonging within their attachment system.
 What changes in the intergenerational narrative as some children, seeking coherency, explore boundaries and resist binaries for categorization?
 As adults, we will be reflecting on what is different and the same as we hold in mind gender subjectivity and discover some surprises within our open dialogue.